Southend Central railway station: History

-London Tilbury & Southend Railway (1856-1912)
+London Tilbury & Southend Railway (1856–1912)

 In June 1852, after several attempts at building a railway to Southend-on-Sea, royal assent was given to the London, Tilbury and Southend Extension Railway Act 1852 authorising the building of the London, Tilbury and Southend Railway.
 The line reached Southend in 1856 and whereas it had been planned to terminate opposite the pier, residents in The Royal Terrace opposed this, and the station was built further inland.

 The Great Eastern Railway opened its station Southend Victoria on 1 October 1889 offering a route to Liverpool Street and competition for the LT&SR.

 The terminus station was named Southend and was the eastern terminus of the line until 1888.

 By 1872 the station area consisted of two terminating platforms, an engine shed (south of the station throat) with a turntable and a small goods yard (north and south of the platforms).
 A signal box was opened in 1881 when block section working was introduced to the line, the engine shed was extended and the south side of the station also was moved south and included additional goods sidings.
 In 1883 the goods shed was extended.

 In 1884 with the line was extended to and five years later the engine shed (despite being extended in 1881) was closed with new facilities being provided at Shoeburyness.
-Between 1884 and 1889 locomotives ran from Southend to Shoeburyness to from early morning up workings to London.
+Between 1884 and 1889 locomotives ran from Southend to Shoeburyness to form early morning up workings to London.

 As commuter traffic took off in the 1890s two additional platforms were provided in 1894 and these were either side of the through platforms to Shoeburyness.
-The 1856 station buildings were demolished and new buildings were provided in with the station forecourt occupying the site of the 1881 goods sidings.
+The 1856 station buildings were demolished and new buildings were provided with the station forecourt occupying the site of the 1881 goods sidings.

 In 1899 two more new platforms were opened on the south (up) side of the station and the other platforms widened to accommodate summer evening (day-tripper) crowds.
-All goods facilities were now concentrated on the down (north) side of the station which saw Railway Terrace shortened and some properties on the south side Hamlet Road demolished.
+All goods facilities were now concentrated on the down (north) side of the station which saw Railway Terrace shortened and some properties on the south side of Hamlet Road demolished.

 The constrained site continued to provide challenges for the operating department especially on weekends and bank holidays when additional day tripper services were run.
 Additional goods sidings and carriage sidings known as Southend Sidings were provided half mile east of the station in 1908.

-Midland Railway (1912-1923)
+Midland Railway (1912–1922)

 In 1912 the Midland Railway bought the LT&SR on 7 August 1912 so Southend-On-Sea became a Midland Railway station.